barryclark/jekyll-now/_posts/2022-05-25-Angel-investing-Part-3.md

 How long would it take someone else to figure things out, implement and successfully launch?

 You may have noticed that this section is full of questions and provides few answers.
 That is because there is no prescription for innovation.
-Instead it is a slightly nebulous concept, sharing many similarities to the [economic moat][7] of mature companies.
+Instead, it is a slightly nebulous concept, sharing many similarities to the [economic moat][7] of mature companies.
 I think it is no coincidence that a lot of startups are touting Artificial Intelligence (AI) or blockchain and smart contracts as their innovation advantage in their pitch decks.
-These are equally powerful (when used correctly) as much as they are opaque to scrutiny from other stakeholders (if used incorrectly).
-They are easier to initially claim as innovative difference (and harder to actually apply in practice),
+These are equally powerful (when used correctly) as much as they are opaque to scrutiny from other stakeholders (when used incorrectly).
+They are easier to initially claim as innovative difference and harder to actually apply in practice.

-What is truly innovative, purely depends on the particular circumstance and domain of the business.
+What is considered truly innovative purely depends on the particular circumstance and domain of the business.
 Just like with any defense structure - speaking of moats - you cannot prescribe what good innovation is in advance, before it is practically applied.
-But, over time, you can kind-of guess a [good moat][8] when you see it.
+But over time, you can kind-of guess a [good moat][8] when you see it.

 ## And a word on invention